Rowlf the Dog: The Muppets

 In 1976, Rowlf joined the recurring cast of The Muppet Show as the show's pianist.
 Rowlf also played Dr. Bob, the wisecracking doctor in the recurring medical drama parody skit "Veterinarian's Hospital", alongside nurses Janice and Miss Piggy.
 Though considered one of the main characters, he rarely interacted with any of the backstage plots involving the show's weekly guest stars.

 Rowlf has a primary role in The Muppet Movie (1979).
 In 1984, Baby Rowlf debuted playing a toy piano during a musical number in The Muppets Take Manhattan.
 This fantasy sequence with the Muppets as babies was so popular that it resulted in the successful animated cartoon spinoff Muppet Babies.
 He was voiced on that program by Katie Leigh.

-Jim Henson's last public performance as Rowlf before his death was as guest on The Arsenio Hall Show in 1989.
+Jim Henson's last public performance as Rowlf before his death was for The Muppets at Walt Disney World, as it premiered on May 6th 1990, 10 days before Jim's death.
 For several years afterward, the character was retired out of deference to Henson's memory (only returning for silent cameos in The Muppets Celebrate Jim Henson, The Muppet Christmas Carol and Muppet Treasure Island), as he was both the first Muppet to achieve popularity and, according to some sources, the character closest to Jim Henson's personality, with Henson's son Brian saying in the introduction to episode 117 of The Muppet Show: "Kermit was my father's best known character, but a lot of people think he was more like Rowlf in real life except he couldn't play the piano as well."